juancortez/shpeaustin/README.md

 ### Redis Database
 When the node application first runs, the application populates the database with the data.
 After each subsequent run, the application loads data from the database, which enables quicker performance.
 To clear the database, set the clearRedisDatabase variable in the models/global.js file to TRUE and re run the server.
 Don't forget to reset the variable to false so it doesn't clear the database after each run.
+If the database is accidentally cleared, a backup file is saved in /metadata/backup.json

 ## Forwarding Addresses
 This is probably the best method to connect GoDaddy to the application hosted on BlueMix.
 In order to do this, go to the GoDaddy [My Domain][] page, and click